 Do you have a GPS for your marketing and sales spend?
+If not, then you shall definitely read this.

-Recently, a survey of more than 400 Fortune 1000 C-suite leaders revealed deep anxiety over one question: how much to spend on marketing and how much on sales.
+Recently, a survey of more than 400 Fortune 1000 C-suite leaders revealed deep anxiety over one question.
+How much to spend on marketing and how much on sales?

 In many companies, resolving this debate has relied on general rules of thumb or the current norms in an industry.
 Many leaders seek the advice of peers or perhaps an agency.
 Still others rely on a bottoms-up, cost-based budgeting process that at least helps them feel better about the end result.